Man hit by car, dragged on bonnet for over 100 metres; ex-bureaucrat's son held | Law-Order

 - India

-The son of a retired bureaucrat was arrested for allegedly hitting a man with his car and carrying him on its bonnet for over 100 metres in south Delhi's Greater Kailash area, police said on Friday.
-The police has also arrested the bureaucrat under section 212 (harbouring offender) of the Indian Penal Code, they said.
-The injured man, Anand Vijay Mandelia (37), is a city-based businessman and being treated at the Max Super Specialty hospital.
-He is under observation but out of danger, police said.
+The son of a retired bureaucrat was arrested for allegedly hitting a man with his car and carrying him on its bonnet for over 100 metres in south Delhi's Greater Kailash area, whose video circulated on social media, police said on Friday.

+The police have also arrested the bureaucrat under section 212 (harbouring offender) of the Indian Penal Code, they said.

+The injured man, Anand Vijay Mandelia (37), is a city-based businessman and being treated at the Max Super Specialty Hospital.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)